Dr Shawn Cunningham

 Dr. Shawn Cunningham is a process consultant working in the field of innovation and competitiveness improvement of the private sector.
 He supports a range of institutions, leaders and advisors around on topics such as making decisions under conditions of uncertainty or complexity, strengthening organisations or conducting learning processes through ongoing search, discovery and adjustment.
 He has conducted diagnoses and supported improvement processes in various industries and locations around the world.

-He is a Research Associate at the Institute for Economic Research on Innovation in Pretoria.
+Appointed as a Professor of Practice with the DST/NRF/Newton Fund Trilateral Chair in Transformative Innovation, the Fourth Industrial Revolution and Sustainable Development that is hosted by the College of Business and Economics at the University of Johannesburg.
 He is a faculty member of the University of Stellenbosch Business Schools Executive Education unit.
 He serves as an advisor to several think tanks, universities, development organisations and government departments both locally and abroad.

 Main fields of expertise